MorrisMA/M65C02A/README.md

     the OSZ (OSX+SIZ), and the OIS (OSX+ISZ) prefix instructions to reduce the instruction size and number of cycles.)

-    (6)     M65C02A core’s XTOS can function as a third (auxiliary) stack pointer, SX, when stack instructions are prefixed with the OSX instruction.
+    (6)     M65C02A core's XTOS can function as a third (auxiliary) stack pointer, SX, when stack instructions are prefixed with the OSX instruction.
 (Note: When used as the auxiliary stack pointer, S becomes the source/target for all of the 6502/65C02 instructions specific to the X register: ldx, stx, cpx, txa,